awsdocs/amazon-ecs-developer-guide/doc_source/bind-mounts.md

 `ephemeralStorage`
 Type: Object
 Required: No
 The amount of ephemeral storage to allocate for the task\.
-This parameter is used to expand the total amount of ephemeral storage available, beyond the default amount, for tasks hosted on AWS Fargate using platform version `1.4.0` or later\.
+This parameter is used to expand the total amount of ephemeral storage available, beyond the default amount, for tasks hosted on AWS Fargate using platform version `1.4.0` or later \(Linux\) or `1.0.0` or later \(Windows\)\.
 You can use the Copilot CLI, CloudFormation, the AWS SDK or the CLI to specify ephemeral storage for a bind mount\.

 ## Bind mount examples<a name="bind-mount-examples"></a>